princomp/princomp.github.io/source/docs/about/dev_guide.md

 The first step is to save as a git patch all the edits that have been made on our local copy of quartz since it was last updated.

+- Make sure you are in the `quartz` branch and that it is up-to-date.

 - Locate the commit `id` of the last commit performed by quartz maintainer.
 A way of achieving this is to look for "PCP" in the commit messages, using

     ```bash